 Here in Southern California we’re enjoying a break from relatively cold weather.
-But in reality, we have many more weeks of winter and I know I will want to take advantage of ‘super foods’ associated with the winter months.
+But in reality, we have more weeks of winter and I know I will want to take advantage of ‘super foods’ associated with the winter months.
 I like to make hearty soups and stews featuring root vegetables to have on hand after a long day or when friends drop by.
+One of my favorite recipes is my Moringa Vegetable Soup (pictured above), which is loaded with immune-boosting nutrients.
 The winter months are also the very best time for fresh citrus, so I always like to enjoy those when they are at their best.

 The following foods are plentiful in the winter months and pack plenty of FoodTrients power: